Ranking every striker signed by Man Utd since Ruud van Nistelrooy left

 The striker also scored 17 goals in 39 appearances in all competitions in his debut season, including a late winner against Southampton and a stunning 40-yard lob against Fulham.

-He hasn’t been able to hit the same heights in 2021-22 and has also experienced spells in and out of the team due to a series of injury problems.
+He wasn’t able to hit the same heights in 2021-22 and has now moved on, moving to Valencia.